sulu/sulu-docs/bundles/security/password_policy.rst

             pattern: '(?=^.{8,}$)(?=.*\d)(?=.*[^a-zA-Z0-9]+)(?![.\n])(?=.*[A-Z])(?=.*[a-z]).*$'
             info_translation_key: app.password_information

-Dont forget to also add your own translation for password information which should contain your requirements.
-See following example:
+Dont forget to provide a translation that explains your password policy to the user by setting the ``info_translation_key`` configuration.

 .. code:: json

     {
-        "app.password_information": "You password should contain one or more uppercase characters, one or more lowercase characters, one or more numeric values, one or more special characters and the minimum length is 8 character."
+        "app.password_information": "Passwords have a minimum length of 8 characters and must contain one or more uppercase characters, one or more lowercase characters, one or more numeric values, one or more special characters."
     }